jazzfog/LiveBox/readme.md

 - Highly customizable look
 - Ability to preserve event handlers when you use hidden element on page as source for LiveBox html content

+#### Install

+    bower install livebox

+If you do not use `bower` you can (download files)[https://github.com/jazzfog/LiveBox/archive/master.zip] from this repository and include it in your project.

 #### Some examples

 Simple HTML